Press pass: Open events

 For activities open to the public, such as community gatherings, school events, or trade shows, a police- or media-issued press pass may offer little advantage.
 Free or reduced-price admission, or guaranteed entry, can sometimes be arranged.
 The benefits may be more extensive, granting access to front-row seats or to press-only rooms.
 For sporting events, a press pass issued by a stadium grants access to the press box.
 Because open events are usually funded by paying attendees, the number of press passes may depend on the number of tickets sold.

 Closed events

 For events closed to the general public, police- or news organization-issued press passes sometimes grant access, but almost all require advance application for admittance.
 Greater exclusivity, however, means more restrictions on potential pass recipients.
 For professional conferences or trade shows, passes may be granted only to journalists who regularly cover the industry or who hold a title of "industry analyst", or with an editorial or reporting designation.

 News agency cards

-"You do not need to ask permission from anyone to be a journalist," explains the Periodical Publishers Association; "however, it is sometimes useful to be able to identify yourself as a journalist when needed."

-To this end, journalistic agencies issue press cards to their reporters, editorialists, writers, and photographers.
-These do not have the legal merits of government-issued cards, and they will not replace event-specific passes; the card only serves as proof of its bearer's status as a legitimate newsperson according to the issuing organization.
-As such, card-carriers may be better able to obtain interviews, acquire information from law-enforcement, or gain access to exclusive venues.

 In the United Kingdom, the UK Press Card Authority (a voluntary consortium of news agencies) issues a nationally standardized card to United Kingdom-based news gatherers.

-In most other European countries, cards are issued by national trade unions of journalists.
-Some require membership or government approval.

-For freelance journalists, organizations like the National Writers Union, Professional Publishers Association Creative News Service(CNS) from ICC national Union of Journalists (UK) or US Press Association issue cards.